Coxeter factorizations with generalized Jucys-Murphy weights and Matrix Tree theorems for reflection groups: Proof of Theorem for the infinite families and

 \begin{lemma}[{\cite[Sec.
 5.3]{CS}}] The only irreducible representations of $G(r,1,n)$ whose character does not vanish on the Coxeter element are the where the hook $\hook{n}{k}$ appears in $q$-th position.
 Their characters satisfy $\chi_{\ghook{n}{k}{q}}(c^{-1})=(-1)^k \xi^{-q}$ for a primitive $r$-root of unity $\xi$, and their Coxeter numbers are $hk$ if $q=0$ and $h(k+1)$ if $q\neq 0$. \end{lemma} \begin{proof} The list of representations and their character is given in \cite[Sec 5.3, Step 1-2]{CS}.
 The Coxeter number can be computed by the explicit evaluation of the normalized character on each conjugacy class of reflections, given in\cite[Sec 5.3, Step 3]{CS}. \end{proof}

+As an additional point of clarity (which we will not use however) we remind the reader that for $G(r,1,n)$, the exterior powers of the reflection representation are indexed by the following $r$-tuples of partitions:

-The lemma shows that the only characters we need to consider have Coxeter numbers which are multiples of $h$.
-By Corollary~\ref{cor:filterCoxeterNumbers}, Theorem~\ref{thm:equivalence} for $G(r,1,n)$ is therefore equivalent to the following statement.
+Now, the previous lemma shows that the only characters we need to consider have Coxeter numbers which are multiples of $h$.
+By Lemma~\ref{lemma:subgroup}, Theorem~\ref{thm:equivalence} for $G(r,1,n)$ is therefore equivalent to the following statement (relying also on Lemma~\ref{lemma:listRepsGr1n} and Prop.~\ref{prop:wedgeCoxeterNumbers} to compare Coxeter numbers).
 For the purpose of using induction, we include the case $n=1$. \begin{proposition} For each $n\geq 1$ and for each $ 0 \leq k < n$ consider the following virtual character of $G(r,1,n)$:

 where we recall Notation~\ref{not:zero}.
 Then we have

 where $V=\mathbb{C}^n$ denotes the reflection representation of $G(r,1,n)$. \end{proposition} \begin{proof} We will apply induction on $n$.

 For $n=1$, $G(r,1,1)$ is isomorphic to the cyclic group $C_r$.
 Since it is of rank $1$, the weighting system is trivial, and Theorem~\ref{thm:main} is equivalent to the unweighted Chapuy-Stump formula~\cite{CS}.
 Because Theorems~\ref{thm:main} and~\ref{thm:equivalence} are equivalent (see Section~\ref{sec:LieLike}), we are done.